Yelp/opa-istio-plugin/README.md

 }
 ```

-## Example Policy with Response
+## Example Policy with Object Response

-The `allow` rule in the below policy when queried using `response_query: data.istio.authz.allow` generates an `object` that provides the status of the request (ie. `allowed` or `denied`) alongwith some headers and body data which will be included in the response that is sent back to the downstream client or upstream.
+The `allow` rule in the below policy when queried generates an `object` that provides the status of the request (ie. `allowed` or `denied`) alongwith some headers and body data which will be included in the response that is sent back to the downstream client or upstream.

 ```ruby
 package istio.authz